Surgical Management of Complete Atrioventricular Septal Defect: Associations With Surgical Technique, Age, Trisomy 21

 Repair of CAVSD can be performed with reasonable morbidity and mortality regardless of surgical technique or the presence of trisomy 21.
 Repair can be performed in younger patients with equivalent outcomes, but a longer and more complex hospital course can be anticipated.
 Longer-term follow-up is necessary to determine the fate of the LAVVR and any potential association with repair technique.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Quality Improvement, Pulmonary Hypertension, Echocardiography/Ultrasound, Mitral Regurgitation
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Quality Improvement, Pulmonary Hypertension, Echocardiography/Ultrasound, Mitral Regurgitation

 Keywords: Heart Diseases, Down Syndrome, Follow-Up Studies, Mitral Valve Insufficiency, Australia, Trisomy, Hypertension, Pulmonary, Echocardiography

 < Back to Listings